isomerpages/moe-damaisec/_our-damai/Our Accolades/Staff Accolades.md

 ---
 <p>We congratulate the following staff members who have excelled in their work and have received awards in recognition of their achievements.</p>

+<p><strong><u>National Day Awards</u></strong></p>
+<p>The Singapore National Day Awards are a means of recognising various forms of merit and service to Singapore.
+Damai Secondary School would like to congratulate our staff members who have been conferred the National Day Awards for their outstanding service and valuable contributions to the fraternity and nation.</p>

 <ul class="jekyllcodex_accordion">